 Foreign and International Legal Research (7808): This course will introduce students to concepts and skills used in international and foreign law research.
-Students learn to construct successful research strategies for questions of foreign law, public international law, and private international law.
-Both primary and secondary authority are covered in various formats.
-Students come to understand how different legal systems and cultures influence the use and assessment of legal resources.
-The course also equips students to critically evaluate current and future research tools.
+Students will learn to construct successful research strategies for questions of foreign law, public international law, and private international law.
+Both primary and secondary authority will be covered in various formats.
+Students will understand how different legal systems and cultures influence the use and assessment of legal resources.
+The course will also equip students to critically evaluate current and future research tools.
 No pre-requisites or foreign language ability required.
 Advanced degree and non-law students are welcome to enroll in the course.
 Learning Outcomes -- *Identify primary and secondary sources of materials on international law and foreign legal systems. *Develop effective research strategies using online and print resources. *Critically evaluate research tools for international and foreign legal research. *Appreciate cultural and historical influences on the development of legal systems and their relevance to legal research. *Understand the role of language and translation tools in researching foreign and international law.
 Elements used in grading: Weekly assignments and class attendance.